 It is important to involve law enforcement from the beginning.
 This gives a third party opinion on the situation.
 It also gives a detailed report that describes all of the parties experience and the opinion of the officer taking the report based on the damage.
 This can be very valuable to the insurance companies as they process the claim and determine who was at fault.
 The officer also provides an information exchange form.

 It is always important to document the damage of all parties involved.
 These images can serve as proof to the insurance companies to back up what actually happened at the scene.
 Without this information, the company cannot always properly determine the extent of the damage, who is to blame, and which company needs to payout.
 If images are not taken at the scene then someone can claim later damage was also a result of the accident even if it was not.
 Protect yourself by taking pictures of the actual damage that was caused by the accident.

 It is always good to make your insurance company aware of the accident even if you were not the one at fault.
 This will give you a chance to file a claim and make your company aware of the accident.
 In this case, you will supply the insurance information of the other driver involved so the companies can determine who is at fault.
 They may ask for the police report to confirm the details from both parties.
 These reports are available to the public for insurance purposes.

 In the case someone is seriously injured, we always recommend calling 911 so those injuries are addressed immediately.

 We know it can be scary, unexpected and unnerving when you find yourself in an accident.
-Do not be caught off guard next time and make sure you take these steps to take care of the accident to protect yourself and the other parties involved.
+Do not be caught off guard next time.
+Make sure you take these steps to take care of the accident to protect yourself and the other parties involved.